Ensembling Sparse Autoencoders: Implementation Details

 \subsection{Training}

-Our ensembling algorithms are implemented in PyTorch~\footnote{\url{https://pytorch.org/}} by adapting the SAELens library.\footnote{\url{https://github.com/jbloomAus/SAELens/tree/main}} The pseudocode for boosting is summarized in Algorithm \ref{alg:boosting_training}.
+Our ensembling algorithms are implemented in PyTorch\footnote{\url{https://pytorch.org/}} by adapting the SAELens library.\footnote{\url{https://github.com/jbloomAus/SAELens/tree/main}} The pseudocode for boosting is summarized in Algorithm \ref{alg:boosting_training}.
 For naive bagging, the training procedure for each SAE in the ensemble is the same as the standard SAE training.
 All the SAEs and the ensembles are trained on either an A100 GPU with 80GB of memory or an H100 NVL GPU with 93 GB of memory using a batch size of 10000.
 Supplementary Table~\ref{stab:training_times} shows the time taken for a single experiment run on a single H100 GPU for ensembles with 8 SAEs.
-It is worth noting that naive bagging can be parallelized across multiple GPUs, bringing down the training time to that of a single SAE when the number of GPUs is equal to the number of SAEs in the ensemble.
+It is worth noting that naive bagging can be parallelized across multiple GPUs, bringing down the training time to that of the base SAE when the number of GPUs is equal to the number of SAEs in the ensemble. \rebuttal{Supplementary Table~\ref{stab:infernce_times} shows the inference times for the different SAEs, which is calculated by doing a forward pass through the trained SAE for 10 batches.
+The inference time for the ensembling approaches is higher than the baselines, but they are essentially the same (around 1 second) for all practical purposes.}

 \begin{supptable}[h!]

 \end{supptable}